 Length Of Douglas Falls

-Douglas Falls has two access points: Craggy Gardens (which is an extremely difficult hike around 9-10 miles) and the FS74 entrance, which is under a 1-mile round trip.
+Douglas Falls has two access points: Craggy Gardens (which is an extremely difficult hike around 7+ miles) and the FS74 entrance, which is under 1-mile roundtrip from the official trailhead.
+There is a gate closure at Laurel Gap, though, adding about 1.1 miles.
 We recommend the shorter and easier hike.

 Douglas Falls Tips